resculpt clinic, resculpt

 Typically, with weight loss, you can easily see this in the face, breasts and torso, while the volume of the legs (and possibly arms) decreases little or not at all.

-A stable weight and diet applied to lipedema is important.
-A dietician can support you in this regard.
-You can also get a lot of information from our nutrition plan.
-Whatever volume is added to the lipedema tissue is difficult to remove.
-A low-carb diet is often advised nowadays.
+Maintaining a stable weight and following a diet tailored to lipoedema is important.
+A dietitian can help you with this.
+You can also find a lot of information in our nutrition plan.
+The volume gained by lipoedema tissue is difficult to lose.
+A low-carbohydrate diet is often recommended these days.

-Adequate edema therapy supports lymphatic tissue function, can reduce pain symptoms.
-It can also inhibit the progression of lipedema.
+Adequate edema therapy supports the function of the lymphatic tissue and can reduce pain symptoms.
+It can also slow down the progression of lipedema.

 Find more information on the lipedema diet page →